SHAREHOLDER ALERT: Levi & Korsinsky Notifies Outlook Therapeutics, Inc.(OTLK) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Outlook Therapeutics, Inc. ("Outlook" or the "Company") (NASDAQ: OTLK) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Outlook Therapeutics, Inc. ("Outlook" or the "Company") (NASDAQ: OTLK ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Outlook investors who were adversely affected by alleged securities fraud between December 29, 2022 and August 29, 2023.
 Follow the link below to get more information and be contacted by a member of our team: